TRAIN TOWN HAS MOVED TO THE NEWTON DEPOT!!

 letting him use an empty room in the Brookford Community Center for the layout.
 Eventually the layout got too large for that room,

-so he talked them into a larger room, where the layout now resides.
-Relocation to
+so he talked them into a larger room, where the layout resided

-The Carolina Southern Division is proud to have been involved in restoring and maintaining this layout for the continuing enjoyment of young and old as a heritage layout.
+The Carolina Southern Division is proud to be involved in restoring and maintaining this layout for the continuing enjoyment of young and old as a heritage layout.

 Where Is Train Town Located?